+Superintendent(s) - Bridgette Crosson

-Superintendent(s) - Sarah Repp Assistant Superintendent(s) -
+Assistant Superintendent(s) - Aiden Anderson and Charlie Klein

 - 1. Read GENERAL RULES. - 2.
 Entries will be placed in classes by age on the day of the show. - 3.
 No health certificates required.
 Animals must be healthy and free of abscesses.
 All goats subject to inspection by the superintendent. - 4.
 Exhibitors are requested to be neatly and appropriately attired (preferably in white) when showing their animals in the ring. - 5.
 Only does are allowed to show. - 6.
 Classes will be divided into Purebred and Grade; breeds will show together. - 7.
 Additional classes may be formed based upon number of animals in a breed and upon the discretion of the superintendent and judge. - 8.
-All goats must be identified with a registered tattoo or an official USDA scrapie premise ID tag. - 9.
+All goats must be identified with a registered tattoo or an official USDA scrapic premise ID tag. - 9.
 Must be enrolled in dairy goat project to exhibit.